Do Jews Deny Jesus?

 בס״ד

-Peter, the Rock, denying Jesus
+Shimon, the Rock, denying Yeshu

 “Those who know, don’t say, and those who say, don’t know.”